SumoLogic/sumologic-documentation/docs/dashboards-new/panels/area-charts.md

 To create an area chart, you must use a query that provides more than one data point in the **Aggregates** tab.
 Then the line is drawn between the data points to show the change.

-For example, you could use the following query to create an area chart:
+For example, you'd use the following query to create an area chart:

 ```sql
 error | timeslice 1m | count by _timeslice